csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

  * What is the expected frequency?
 What methods/channels are appropriate?
  * If you have a partner project, what is your process (in detail) for communicating with your partner?

+Between group members, minimum of once a week because we have a weekly meetings.
+On average, we expect to speak with each other regarding the project about once every other day via our Discord channel or in person.
+For emergencies, we've all shared our phone numbers with each other except for 1 group member who didn't consent.
+Our expected frequency of communications with the partner is biweekly, as per the partners preference, with a Skype call or via email for immediate requests.
+We have a dedicated partner liason who will be responsible for keeping the partner up to date on our progress and sending emails if we have any questions.

 **Meetings:**
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

+If a group member doesn't attend a meeting or complete an assigned action item, the team lead will contact them and ask for justification about why they didn't attend.
+Since all the group members are friends in real life, we don't expect this to happen often and if it does we can just ask them in person.

 **Conflict Resolution:**
  * List at least three team scenarios/conflicts you discussed in lecture and how you decided you will resolve them.
 Indecisions?
 Non-responsive team members?
 Any other scenarios you can think of?